facadus/kelper/readme.md

 * **uglify** - is used in finalization process to minimize files
 * **base** - is used in optimization and finalization process to define static libraries like jQuery, Backbone and others.
+* **shim** - is used in compile and optimization process to define static libraries export data and dependencies.
 * **libraries** - is used in optimization and finalization process to define libraries that should be exported.
 * **packages** - is used in optimization and finalization process to define RequireJS static packages.
 * **hash** - is used in finalization process to define hash method.